-It’s best to feed your dog organic raw eggs from pasture-raised hens.
+But either way, it’s best to feed your dog organic raw eggs from pasture-raised birds.

-That’s because they’re a lot more nutritious than eggs from caged hens that never get to enjoy sunlight (less Vitamin D) and are fed a soy-and grain rich diet.
+That’s because they’re a lot more nutritious than eggs from caged birds that never get to enjoy sunlight (less Vitamin D) and are fed a soy-and grain rich diet.

-Good to know: Organic eggs must come from hens fed organic, vegetarian feed.
+Good to know: Organic eggs must come from birds fed organic, vegetarian feed.

 They are also GMO and pesticide free, and have been produced without any added growth hormones or antibiotics.

 The organic Pete & Gerry’s eggs I buy at our local grocery store are raised and handled in a certified humane way on small family farms in the Northeast.
 I’m all for supporting small businesses – after all, I used to run one myself!

 Of course you can also buy organic, fresh eggs from a local farm or farmer’s market in your neck of the woods!